 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Charleston were slightly below average in January and February of this year.1 Filings dropped in March, and fell to nearly zero in April.
-Filings have increased since then, but remain below historical averages.
+Eviction filings in Charleston were slightly below average in January and February 2020.1 Filings dropped in March, and fell to nearly zero in April 2020.

 Charleston County is divided into 86 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2